 We will need to use information from you for this research project.
 This information will include your name and contact details so that we are able to contact you to organise meetings.
-We may collect additional data which will help describe the characteristics of the group in future publications (such as age, gender, disease duration, current medications and number of previous falls/information around previous falls).
+We may collect additional data which will help describe the characteristics of the group in future publications (such as age, gender, profession, number of years qualified, number of years treating Parkinson's).
 People who do not need to know who you are will not be able to see your name or contact details.
 We will keep all information about you safe and secure.
-We will write our reports in a way that no-one can work out that you took part in the study.
+Once we have finished the study, we will keep some of the data so we can check the results.
+We will write our reports in a way that you will remain anonymous.